We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Key features: While the belt and straps on this soft-structured carrier are made from 100 percent cotton, the body is nylon mesh for better air circulation in hot weather.
 It has added lumbar support for parents and a headrest for babies.

 Considerations: Some reviewers say they appreciate all the different carrying positions, but that it’s hard to figure out how to do them all.
 Others say that it’s not the best carrier for people who have short torsos.

 Best budget carrier for multiple positions

 Don’t have a ton of money to spend on a carrier?
 Or maybe you want to buy a few types without breaking the bank.
 That’s OK.
 There are some good options that come in well under $50.

-Key features: At under $20, the Evenflo allows you to carry baby in two positions: front carry, either inward or outward facing.
-Reviewers say this carrier is great for the price.
-A few were even surprised at how well it fit different members of the family, ranging from petite to plus size.
+Key features: At around $25, the Evenflo is great for the price.
+A few reviewers were even surprised at how well it fit different members of the family, ranging from petite to plus size.

-Considerations: This carrier only works with infants who weigh between 7 and 26 pounds.
-So, if you want something that will last longer, you may want to go with a different option.
-A few reviewers say that, when carrying, baby’s weight is too focused on the upper back and neck to be comfortable for long wears.
+Considerations: Since this carrier only works with infants up to 26 pounds, if you want something that will last longer, you may want to go with a different option.
+A few reviewers say that baby’s weight is too focused on the upper back and neck to be comfortable for long wears.

 In short: No. You don’t have to use a baby carrier with your infant.

 In fact, most items you’ll see on registries aren’t absolute must-haves.
 A baby carrier is in the could-be-nice category.
 Some parents may do well without it.
 That said, others cannot see living life any other way.

 For this reason, you may want to check around to see if your area has any local babywearing groups.
 You may be able to try out different carriers for free with the group’s loan program.